luszczynski/docker-images/eap/eap-standalone/README.md

 password: redhat

 ## runDocker.sh
-Create a new container running EAP Host Controller and JON Agent
+Create a new container running EAP Standalone and JON Agent

 ### EAP
-After running, EAP host controller will try to connect to eap-domain.
-So, be sure you have started eap-domain first.
-Remember you need to give a name for each host controller container.
-Therefore, you can have as many host controller as you want.
+After running, you can access EAP Console on your localhost:9990.

+User: admin

+Password: redhat@123

+EAP folder: /opt/jboss/eap

+JON agent folder: /opt/jboss/jon

 ### JON Agent
 There is a jon agent running inside this container.
 It will try to connect to jon-server.
 So, it is mandatory to start first jon-server container so docker can link with it.